rob-g2-365/waveshare_epaper_picture_frame/README.md

 The Micro SD Card doesn't have to be large since the images don't take up much space.
 Format a Micro SD Card using Fat32.
 Copy the processed image files to the root of the Micro SD Card.

-Insert Micro SD Card into the Micro SDCard Adapter for Arduino.
+Insert the Micro SD Card into the Micro SDCard Adapter for Arduino.

 ##  Testing and Putting it Together

 Verify that the image appears on the e-paper display.

-Attach the 3D printed covers.
+Attach the 3D-printed covers.

 ![Picture Frame Back](./docs/images/frame_back.jpg)